vsub21/covid-vaccine-spotter-checker/README.md

-# covid19-vaccine-checker
+# vaccine-spotter-checker

 Super quick and dirty script.
-Checks CVS Pharamacy website every (default) 10 seconds to see if vaccines are available in Massachusetts -- plays sound if vaccine is found.
-Sound works on Windows only at the moment.
+Checks [COVID-19 Vaccine Spotter](https://www.vaccinespotter.org/) website every (default) 30 seconds to see if vaccines are available in a state -- plays sound if vaccine is found.
+Works on Windows and Mac/Linux.
+Uses the "Very Beta API" on Vaccine Spotter, is subject to breaking.

-## Potential to-dos:
+## Usage

-- Add other pharmacies (e.g. Walgreens, probably a different program)
-- Add other OS support for sound (Mac/Linux)
-- Add email notification support
-- Add Twilio (text) support
-- Fill in forms automatically (big stretch)
+Run `python check_vaccine_spotter.py` from Terminal or Command Prompt.
+Press `Ctrl + C` to terminate program.
+(Like I said, quick and dirty. 😊)